JiapengLi/OpenWrt-HiLink-HLK-RM04/README.md

 After install openwrt first time, you can use openwrt sysupgrade command to upgrade hlk-rm04.
 [See wiki](http://wiki.openwrt.org/doc/howto/generic.sysupgrade)

 ## Installtion(This method is out of date)
-So far, i don't make WEBUI upgrade firmware work for flash openwrt image.
+So far, I don't make WEBUI upgrade firmware work for flash openwrt image.
 This installtion need two steps:

 - replace the HiLink official uboot
 - use the new uboot to flash Openwrt image